6 Easy Sedona Hikes with Fabulous Views

 Location: At the junction of 89A and 179, drive 1.9 miles north on 89A until reaching the parking lot near Midgely Bridge.

 Marg’s Draw is another simple, yet picturesque trail which is conveniently close to town.
 This one features gorgeous views of the red rocks, yet is never overly crowded, as it is frequented more by locals rather than tourists.
 The short distance & easy terrain, combined with few crowds and easy access, make Marg’s Draw an easy pick for any Sedona visitor.
-Not much shade to be found here, although lots of interesting desert plant life is to be found, including many healthy looking green prickly pear cacti lining the trails.
+Not much shade to be found here, although lots of interesting desert plant life is to be found, including many vibrant, healthy green prickly pear cacti.
 This trail features a fantastic view of the Snoopy rock formation.
 On an interesting side note, each Sedona red rock is named after the shape it resembles.
+It becomes a fun game to guess the rock formation on each hike!

 Distance:1.3 miles out-and-back